Newcomer dozens is more than just a current account and app. Here’s how things are looking so far.

 CEO Aritra Chakravarty talks about how dozens is trying to innovate banking

 If you’re interested in dozens, what you can do for now is download the app, which is available both for Android and iOS, sign up and register for the waiting list.
 Until dozens officially launches or you make it to the top of the waiting list, you won’t be able to actually get a card and use it.

 At the end of 2018, dozens had almost 2,000 people on its waiting list.
 People who joined the waiting list and then go on to open an account with dozens will receive £10 in their account as a thank you for their interest and support early on.

 At the end of February 2019, dozens did a trial crowdfunding of its 5% bond – it says it issued 62 bonds for a total value of £91,000. dozens is planning a second one, but hasn’t said when it’ll be launched yet.

 Does it mean that the investment bond is completely risk-free?
 Well, yes and no. You’re still investing money in a startup, and there’s always a risk it may go bankrupt.
-However, dozens is a fully licensed investment firm, so it says that if things were to go wrong, your investment would be protected up to £50,000 by the UK government thanks to the Financial Services Compensation Scheme (FSCS).
+However, dozens is a fully licensed investment firm, so it says that if things were to go wrong, your investment would be protected up to £50,000 by the Financial Services Compensation Scheme (FSCS).

-The bonds last 12 months – so, after one year, you’d get all your money back.
+The bonds last 12 months – so, after one year, you’d be due all your money back.

-If all this sounds good to you, what you can do at the moment is download the app and subscribe to the waiting list.
-When the crowdfunding is open, you’ll be able to bid for the bonds.
-Your offer will have to be a multiple of £100.
+If all this sounds good to you, you can download the app and subscribe to the waiting list.
+When the crowdfunding is open, you’ll be able to bid for the bonds; your offer will have to be a multiple of £100.

 dozens says it prioritises small savers – once the “booking” period is over, it allocates the bonds starting from the smaller bids and going up until it finishes its monthly availability.
 In practice, this means that the lower you bid, the more likely you are to actually get the bonds.